 To keep things simple, we’ll just review the cash flow statement that QuickBooks produces.

 The QuickBooks cash flow statement is broken into three parts:

-- Investing Activities – examines the changes in your long-term asset accounts which translates to the purchase and sale of capital assets and investments.
+- Investing Activities – examines the changes in your long-term asset accounts which translate to the purchase and sale of capital assets and investments.

 - Financing Activities – examines the changes in your long-term liability and equity accounts which converts to the issuance or retirement of stock, getting a bank loan, paying dividends (if you are incorporated) or paying down debt.

 Here is how you can use this statement in your business:

 Try to find the items listed below by printing out your QuickBooks Cash Flow Statement.